crgwilson/packer-templates/README.md

 The created VM will be bootstrapped with the provided authorized keys file.
 This can be found in each sub-directory's `provision` folder.
 For easy access to the created machine simply drop your SSH public key in that file.

+If you want to configure the SSH port to something non-standard each template has a `custom_ssh_port` variable which can be used.

 ### Default passwords